beaulieukevin/toolbox/docs/README-admin.md

 This is useful if you would like to perform some tasks related to your organization before the installation of Toolbox from the end user.

+The same way, the creation of a `post-hook.ps1` file at the root directory of your repository will allow you to execute tasks after the installation of Toolbox.

+This is useful if you want to already execute commands such as the installation of tools using `toolbox install` or any other post scripts you would like to perform.

 # Congratulations

 You now have all the pieces needed to setup, manage and update Toolbox within your organization.